codeforamerica/glossary-bot/DEPLOY.md

 cd glossary-bot
 ```

 Now, create a new Heroku application.
 You can give it a name: `heroku create my-glossary-bot`, or let Heroku generate one: `heroku create`.
-You won't see this name in Slack, it'll just be part of the URL that Slack will use communicate with the bot behind the scenes.
+You won't see this name in Slack, it'll just be part of the URL that Slack uses to communicate with the bot behind the scenes.

 ```
 heroku create